mammuth/TUM.sexy/README.md

 * ds.tum.sexy → Diskrete Strukturen Übungsseite
 * ...

-:construction_worker: YOU can add and **update** all the redirects YOURSELF with ease (since to our epicworkingautomagicredirectingpowerscript):sunglasses:
+:construction_worker: YOU can add and **update** all the redirects YOURSELF with ease (since to our epicworkingautomagicredirectingpowerscript :sunglasses:)!

-Take a look at the [redirect/] folder for more details(https://github.com/mammuth/TUM.sexy/tree/master/redirect)!
+Take a look at the [redirect/](https://github.com/mammuth/TUM.sexy/tree/master/redirect) folder for more details!

 **Projects** like
 * CalProxy: Removes clutter from TUMOnline Calendar and optimizes it (http://tum.sexy/calendar/)